 I have just been working on the Samhain newsletter, writing about being in sync with the rhythm of the season and slowing down.
 “Ignore this time at your own risk as what is up for you will find a way to get your attention.
 Verbal arguments, broken or lost articles, general frustrations about lack of time or respect are all more than happy to help show you the potential of your best self.”

-I had been finishing up this post when I hit something incorrectly and was left with a blank page a one lonely “A”.
+Previously, I had been finishing up this post when I hit something incorrectly and was left with a blank page and one lonely “A”.
 I moved on to the newsletter rather than stay in frustration.
-Now I am back and can only smile at the slap upside the head I have been given by the words above.
+Now I am back and can only smile at the slap upside the head I gave myself with the message from the newsletter written above.

 Tea sounds like a fine idea!

 Elder and apple are both trees of the Ogham alphabet used in Ireland and Britain between about the 4th and 7th centuries AD.
 They are also both fruits typically associated with Samhain.

 In Tree Magick by Gillain Kemp, she writes of the apple tree, ” Your thirst for knowledge nourishes your earthly desires that increase pure spirituality“.
 Samhain is a time to heed your thirst and find understanding within by digging deep into the dark parts of yourself.
 Of the elder she writes,” You may draw strength from advise rooted in bonds with your mother and grandmother“.
 Samhain is a time for honouring and/or connecting with ancestors.

 Elderberry syrup is different from elderberry juice.
 The syrup has already been sweetened and may have added herbs such as ginger depending on the brand.
 Either will work for this beverage as the final step is to adjust for personal taste.

 “In my kitchen filled with Care, I welcome, Earth, Fire, Water Air“.
 Deep breath in, hold and release and repeat if needed.